 To put it simply: There is nothing quite like an egg!
-Eggs are surrounded by more myths and old wives’ tales than any other everyday food.
+Eggs are surrounded by more symbolism, myths, and old wives’ tales than any other everyday food.
 Here are some surprising facts about eggs.

 Eggs play a symbolic role in many cultures and religions.
 It oval shape is a symbol of fertility, eternity, and the circle of life with neither beginning nor end.
 In the Egyptian myth of Creation, eggs were linked to the creation of the universe, suggesting that the Earth itself may have been born out of an egg.
 The new life that lies dormant in the egg came to be associated with life-energy.

 Of course, the egg is part of the Easter celebration and associated with the resurrection of Jesus Christ.
 Eggs also take on an important role in the Jewish Passover holiday as a symbol of sacrifice and loss.
 See our page All About Easter!

 The entire yolk of an egg is actually only one cell, one of nature’s largest!
 In fact, an ostrich egg, which can serve about 24 for breakfast, is probably the largest cell nature manufactures (currently, that is).

 The color of the shell is strictly a function of the breed of the bird.
 You can (usually) tell what color egg a chicken will lay by looking at the color of her earlobe.
 Hens with white ears produce white eggs, hens with red ears produce brown eggs, and hens with bluish-green ears produce bluish-green eggs!
 Find out more about different chicken breeds and the eggs they produce.

 Americans consume an average of 281 eggs per year, which keeps about 285 million hens busy day and night.
 If you’d like to keep your own hens busy, check out our Raising Chickens blog.